uuuummmaaaa/DFDS/README.md

 - Comment out the code blocks for other functions.
 - Modify N for different problem dimension setups.

-**Output** The success rates of all algorithms under the target function and dimension settings will be displayed as output.
+**Output:** The success rates of all algorithms under the target function and dimension settings will be displayed as output.

-**Run main.m​** to obtain results in Table 5-8
+**Run main.m​** to obtain results in Table 5-8.